-In Pennsylvania, there are more than 52,000 farms spanning over 7.3 million acres across the state.
-With this abundance of resources, there should be no reason anyone should be struggling with hunger, yet more than 2 million Pennsylvanians are struggling with hunger every day, nearly 630,000 of whom are children.
+Pennsylvania is home to a diverse agricultural landscape spanning more than 49,000 farms covering 7.1 million acres.
+With this abundance of resources, there should be no reason anyone should be struggling with hunger, yet more than 1.2 million Pennsylvanians are struggling with hunger every day, nearly 325,000 of whom are children.
 That is why agricultural partnerships are of the utmost importance to Feeding Pennsylvania and our member food banks.

-The issue of food security requires various partnerships and collaborations across a range of stakeholders to provide increased access to fresh fruits, vegetables, eggs, dairy, protein, and grains to families who need it most.
-Thanks to our relationships in the agriculture community, Feeding Pennsylvania’s food banks are able to offer a diverse range of food to our clients while supporting local farmers, processors, and distributors.
+The issue of food security requires various partnerships and collaborations across a range of stakeholders to provide increased access to locally produced fresh fruits, vegetables, eggs, dairy, protein, and grains to families who need it most.
+Thanks to our relationships in the Pennsylvania agriculture community, Feeding Pennsylvania’s food banks are able to offer a diverse range of nutritious food to our neighbors while supporting the Commonwealth’s farmers, processors, and distributors.

 Pennsylvania Agricultural Surplus System

-The Pennsylvania Agricultural Surplus System (PASS) program was designed to support Pennsylvania’s agricultural industry statewide – to reduce waste of surplus product, support local farms, and getting more nutritious food into the hands of Pennsylvanians at risk of hunger.
+The Pennsylvania Agricultural Surplus System (PASS) program was designed to support Pennsylvania’s agricultural industry statewide – to reduce waste of surplus product, support local farms, and provide Pennsylvanians experiencing food insecurity with fresh and nutritious local foods.

 PASS provides an efficient mechanism for Pennsylvania’s agricultural industry to donate safe, wholesome food products while being reimbursed for the costs involved in harvesting, processing, packaging, and transporting these foods.
 Without PASS, these food products would likely otherwise be left to rot in the field, be plowed under, be dumped, or be landfilled.

 What kinds of foods are procured through PASS?